civic-app/civic-app/README.md

 `yarn`

 to install local dependencies necessary.
+Finally, run

+`yarn start`

+to kick off the development server, and follow the instructions logged in the console to view the app in either a simulator or on your phone.
+For more information, or to use Expo tools to run the app, see [Running the App](#running-the-app).

 ### Using VS Code